-Consultation with the Neuroblastoma Developmental Therapeutics team is required to determine eligibility and suitability for any trial.
-After consultation, the team partners with the referring institution to design and deliver the best possible therapies, many of which are experimental, for each child as his situation with the disease evolves.
+Before beginning any clinical trial, your family will have a consultation with the Refractory Neuroblastoma Program to determine if your child is eligible.
+After consultation, the team designs and delivers the best possible therapies, many of which are experimental, for each child as his situation with the disease evolves.

 Existing patients or family members, please call